tonij19/Audio-Narrative/README.txt

 Credits
 “Duolingo correct sound effect,” from Jamie Day, https://youtu.be/cAeNwWHet3E?si=5tHs6yLSqrNZLROZ.

+"Duolingo cuts workers as it relies more on AI," from Gerrit de Vynck/The Washington Post, https://www.washingtonpost.com/technology/2024/01/10/duolingo-ai-layoffs/.

 “Duolingo for Talking to Children - SNL” from SNL, https://youtu.be/qsEsgp3H7CU?si=PaIzTWOBLmbGm0yJ.

 “”Wanderlust” by Scott Buckley” from BreakingCopyright – Royalty Free Music, https://youtu.be/pv1UkRXo84U?si=swELLvDn3L_yOLFk.